 What is a Consultation?

-Note: The Counseling Services Center does not prescribe medicine.
+Note: Counseling Services does not prescribe medicine.

-- Facilitate non-classroom accommodations.
+- Help with non-classroom accommodations.

-- Assist you with problem-solving and facilitating connections with appropriate resources.
+- Help making connections with appropriate resources.

 Privacy & Confidentiality

 All information shared with a counselor is held in the strictest confidence unless: